dunisan/PS-Ass1/README.md

 This "AdptArray.c" file is part of the ADT assignment.

-we added the AdptArray.c file to the given ones.
+I added the AdptArray.c file to the given ones.

 In the AdptArray.c file We define the structure of the array, and in addition all the functions required to manage it.